Raiyol/webmining/README.md

 Now you can go check the front view on <http://localhost:5000/>

+You can also see that RDFa has been on the page.
+So each line of data has RDFa on the property of element.

 ### Bonus : Query database via our web application

 After running our web application, go to <http://localhost:5000/sparql> and you can query the database same as you would with Jena Fuseki GUI on localhost.